What are the latest developments in 3D printing in space?

 Living in vertical structures

-Second place in the competition won AI SpaceFactory.
+Second finalist in the competition won AI SpaceFactory.
 They decided to move forward with long, vertical shelters, explaining it as the best structure for the Martian surface.
 It also could be easily divided into different living areas for various activities.
 However, compared to Zopherus team, each house is separate, and built of a mixture of Martian soil and bioplastic.

 The team paid a lot of attention to providing the best experience for the habitats.
 They emphasized how important it is for people to be able to do basic, daily life tasks.
 Mental health of the crew and obtaining a stable social life was taken into great consideration.
 With AI SpaceFactory the human aspect was the main factor around which the whole structure of habitat on Mars was created.